harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/add-artifacts-to-pipelines.md

 ### Kubernetes infrastructure AND scanner-specific (non-Security) step

-If your pipeline includes a scanner-specific step with a graphical UI, such as [Aqua Trivy](/docs/security-testing-orchestration/sto-techref-category/aqua-trivy-scanner-reference) or [Bandit](/docs/security-testing-orchestration/sto-techref-category/bandit-scanner-reference), do the workflow described in [Configure a Kubernetes build farm to use self-signed certificates](/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/configure-a-kubernetes-build-farm-to-use-self-signed-certificates#harness-cloud-infrastructure-or-security-step).
+If your pipeline includes a scanner-specific step with a graphical step-palette UI, such as [Aqua Trivy](/docs/security-testing-orchestration/sto-techref-category/aqua-trivy-scanner-reference) or [Bandit](/docs/security-testing-orchestration/sto-techref-category/bandit-scanner-reference), do the workflow described in [Configure a Kubernetes build farm to use self-signed certificates](/docs/continuous-integration/use-ci/set-up-build-infrastructure/k8s-build-infrastructure/configure-a-kubernetes-build-farm-to-use-self-signed-certificates#harness-cloud-infrastructure-or-security-step).

 :::note

-* Make sure that you place your files in the correct location in the delegate workspace and that you set up the set the CI_MOUNT_VOLUMES and ADDITIONAL_CERTS_PATH environment variables correctly.
+* Make sure that you place your files in the correct location in the delegate workspace and that you set up the CI_MOUNT_VOLUMES and ADDITIONAL_CERTS_PATH environment variables correctly.

 * STO supports certificates in DAR format as well as PEM.